mbeka02/eden/README.md

-Learning how to build a distributed file storage system.
+EDEN is a distributed file storage system written in Go.